 They must surely have been aware that, by failing to actively prevent money laundering through the platform, they were in breach of the BSA and thus liable for eventual prosecution under federal law.

 Arthur Hayes must also have had an inkling that his ‘coconut’ comments might stoke the ire of the authorities.
 There are certainly plenty of people who would give a lot more than a penny for Samuel Reed’s thoughts as he sits in a jail cell right now.

 Many people have pointed out that, although the price of bitcoin took a knock as news got out about the CFTC indictment and Reed’s arrest, it wasn’t as big as might have been expected.

 This may in part be due to the fact that BitMEX’s share of the bitcoin derivatives market isn’t as big as it once was.
-Competitors like Binance, Huobi and OKEx have overtaken BitMEX in recent years, as the popularity of leveraged trading has continued to soar.
+Competitors like Binance, HTX and OKX have overtaken BitMEX in recent years, as the popularity of leveraged trading has continued to soar.

 If the CFTC had acted a couple of years back, when BitMEX had much more of the futures market cornered, the impact could have been greater.

 There is a worry that the bitcoin price may take another, possibly bigger hit if BitMEX’s US-based customers are forced off the platform and resort to selling their holdings.
 The dumping of large numbers of these bitcoins on the open market could act to push prices down.

 Despite BitMEX’s loss of pre-eminence, some are predicting that its troubles could help bring some stability to the market.
 Whenever price swings took place, it was known that BitMEX’s perpetual swaps made them worse, as margin calls liquidated positions.
 The spot market could well benefit from a respite from these in the future.